-SHW 251.2 A horse which points out level I may continue to show in level I for the for the remainder of the calendar year.
-After that calendar year, however, that horse may never return to level I.
+SHW 251.3 A horse which points out of open Level I may continue to show in Level I for the for the remainder of the calendar year.
+After that calendar year, however, that horse may never return to Level I.